CristianCiubancan/AltDragon/README.md

 # AltV Core Resource Framework

-A framework for AltV that provides a core resource to manage plugins and hot reloading functionality.
+A framework for AltV that provides a core resource to manage plugins.

 ## Features

 - **Core Resource**: Centralized management of plugins
-- **Hot Reloading**: Automatic reloading of resources when code changes
 - **TypeScript Support**: Full TypeScript support for type safety
 - **Plugin System**: Easy-to-use plugin system with lifecycle hooks
 - **Cross-Platform**: Works on both Windows and Linux